14-03-2018 | di COOPI

 Access to water and food are real problems amongst the many. «Access to water is still extremely difficult», explains Fabio Castronovo, COOPI head of project in the country. «Locals are forced to get it from the lake or from handmade surface wells, where water quality can’t be guaranteed.
 Multiple episodes of typhus are occurring for such reason».

-COOPI carries out an integrated emergency program aimed to foster food security in the most vulnerable populations, financed by AICS (the Italian Agency for Cooperation and Development).
+COOPI carries out an integrated emergency program aimed to foster food security in the most vulnerable populations, financed by AICS (the Italian Agency for Development Cooperation).
 One of the project activities consists in the building of new, up-to-standards wells and the installation of motor pumps for irrigation use.

 «Due to the increase in the population, the pressure put on the access to water and fertile soil is strong and at risk of increasing, therefore triggering new conflicts in the long term and worsening the level of food insecurity», adds Castronovo.